 The Montana seven (7) day notice to quit is served by mail or in-person by a landlord to a tenant and informs the tenant that their rental agreement will be terminated.
 From the time that the notice is served, the tenant will have seven (7) days to vacate the rental unit or be evicted through legal action.
 No justification is required to end a week-to-week tenancy, the landlord only needs to give the renter seven (7) days notice.
 However, if the notice is served by mail, the tenant receives three (3) additional days notice from the date that the landlord

 How to Evict a Tenant (Process)

-Step 5 – If the ruling is made in favor of the landlord, the tenant must vacate the rental property within a certain period of time (typically anywhere from one to seven days).
-If the tenant does not move out within the court-ordered time period, the landlord can request that a sheriff forcibly remove the tenant from the premises of the rental property.
+If the ruling is made in favor of the landlord, the tenant must vacate the rental property within a certain period of time.
+In the event that the tenant does not move out within the court-ordered time period, the landlord can request a sheriff to forcibly remove the tenant from the premises of the rental property.